Optimal quantum operations at zero energy cost: Multiround recursive protocols

 \subsubsection{The performance of the coherently coarse-grained protocol}

-Taking eigenstate alignment as an obliged step in the optimal operation, we refer to the quantum operation $\map M^{(T)\prime}$ as the \emph{coherent coarse-graining} of (the first $T$ steps of) the protocol.
-By construction, the probability of success of the quantum operation $\map M^{(T)\prime}$ is equal to the original success probability $p_{\rm succ}(T)$ given in Eq. (\ref{prob1}).
+Since taking eigenstate alignment as an obliged step in the optimal operation, we refer to the quantum operation $\map M^{(T)\prime}$ simply as a \emph{coherent coarse-graining} (of the first $T$ steps of the protocol).
+By construction, the probability of success of the quantum operation $\map M^{(T)\prime}$ is equal to the probability that the original (non coarse-grained) protocol, succeeds within $T$ steps [cf. Eq. (\ref{prob1})].
 On the other hand, the fidelity can be evaluated explicitly by using Eq. (\ref{MT}), which yields

-Performing the operation of coherent coarse-graining for different values of $T$ one can obtain a sequence of filters that approximate the optimal curve of the fidelity-probability tradeoff.
+Performing the operation of coherent coarse-graining for different values of $T$ one can obtain a sequence of filters that approximate the optimal curve of the fidelity-probability trade-off.
 The improvement due to coherent coarse-graining will be illustrated in the next section with a number of concrete examples.